-- The percentage of teachers, parents and students who agree that students have access to the appropriate supports and services at school - Percentage of teacher, parent and student satisfaction with the accessibility, effectiveness and efficiency of programs and services for students in their community.
+- PROVINCIAL - The percentage of teachers, parents and students who agree that students have access to the appropriate supports and services at school - Percentage of teacher, parent and student satisfaction with the accessibility, effectiveness and efficiency of programs and services for students in their community.

-- Yearly pre- and post- survey on mental health via Open Parachute (Year 1 Only) - School developed survey to be administered yearly in June.
+- School developed survey to be administered yearly in June.
 Questions revolving around: - Mental Health Literacy - Assessment of student mental health - Assessment of student injury/physical health - Data on number of visits to school psychologists - Adapted version of Alberta Education Assurance Survey for parents of non-Alberta resident students